Lionheart (video game): Gameplay

-Lionheart is a side scrolling action-platformer.
+Lionheart is a 2D action-platformer.
 Players move from left to right fighting their way through levels filled with monsters and environmental hazards like water, chasms, lava and fireballs.
 Valdyn can run, jump, crouch, swing and climb bits of the scenery.
 When running downhill, Valdyn gains speed which enables him to jump much further than normally.
 There are also ropes and slopes to slide down, but then he cannot get back up the way he came, so they should be approached with care.
 Combat is an important part of the game.
 Valdyn is armed with a sword and is able to perform several attack moves, including a high strike, a middle strike, a low kick, a reverse strike (which enables him to swirl around and attack enemies behind him), a jump strike and a downward strike (where Valdyn jumps in the air and then slams down into the ground using his sword).

 The game is divided into 14 levels, some of which feature end-of-level boss fights.
 At first, the player has four health points, three lives and two continue options.
 Health points are lost whenever Valdyn is hit, and a life is lost whenever health reaches zero, or Valdyn suffers a fatality as in when falling into a chasm.
 There are a number of power-ups (usually in hidden sections of each level) like "Energy Drinks" that replenish health, and "Life Spheres" which grant more lives.
 Each level has several "Energy Crystals" which the player can collect.
 Every 100th crystal "unlocks" one life point out of four more available; optimal performance means that the player can have a maximum of eight life points before the end of the game, making survival easier.
 The player can also find more powerful swords; the more powerful a sword, the less hits are required to kill a stronger opponent.

 There are three difficulty levels.
 The harder levels feature harder opponents, but also differently designed environments, offering an additional gameplay experience.
 Moreover, many of the stages are significantly expanded, resulting in an even longer game than before.